zafirabinta/rapunzel/README.md

 # How to run low-tier-b folder and device driver

 1. From current folder (rapunzel), "cd low-tier-b"
-2. make
+2. compile file using `make`
-3. insmod zbf_devdr.ko
+3. insert custom module into kernel using `insmod zbf_devdr.ko`
-4. ./test
+4. run the device driver using `./test`